JabRef/user-documentation/en/setup/citationkeypatterns.md

 `Yared1998` `Yared1998a` `Yared1998b`

+**Note:** In order for your changes to be retained, you must hit "enter" on your keyboard before clicking on the "Save" button.

 ### Changing the default citation key pattern

 To change the citation key pattern to `[authors][camel]` for all libraries without individual settings, execute the following steps: